Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/deploy/Deploy-with-Azure-PowerShell.md

 These steps are applicable to all scenarios, whether aligned or unaligned with ALZ, or if you have a single management group.

-1. Open a PowerShell prompt and navigate to the root of the cloned repository.
+1. Open a PowerShell prompt and navigate to the folder where the parameter file was downloaded.
 2. Log in to Azure with an account that has at least Resource Policy Contributor access at the root of the management group hierarchy where you will be creating the policies and initiatives.

 Execute the following commands: